ByounghyunOh/cc-PowerShell/README.md

 * VSCode + PowerShell extension - Good for long script file

 ## Batch File
 Sometimes simple batch file might enough for simple task such as install programs.
-Also, batch file is very useful when you want to run mixed script files simultaneous.
+Also, batch file is very useful when you want to run mixed script files simultaneous